What Is OAuth 2.0 and How Does It Work?

 For example, imagine Anita wants to let FitTrack share her fitness achievements on her FitConnect social media profile.
 She logs into FitTrack, which redirects her to FitConnect.
 After she grants consent, FitConnect sends an authorization code back to FitTrack, which then exchanges it for an access token.

 Client Credentials Flow is ideal for machine-to-machine communication where no user interaction is needed.
 In this flow, the client authenticates using its credentials (client ID and secret).
+At the most basic level, before OAuth 2.0 can be used, the client must acquire its own credentials—a client ID and client secret—from the authorization server in order to identify and authenticate itself when requesting an access token.
 It’s commonly used for backend services, server-to-server interactions, or automated processes.
 The access token grants access to predefined scopes.

 For instance, a music app might use this flow to fetch its public playlists.
 It sends its credentials to the authorization server, which validates them and returns an access token.
 The app then uses the token to retrieve and display playlists.